Inflectra/spira-documentation/docs/External-Bug-Tracking-Integration/Using-SpiraTeam-with-JIRA-5+.md

-# Using SpiraTeam with Jira Server (5 or later)
+# Using SpiraTeam with Jira Server (or DataCenter)

-This section outlines how to use SpiraTest, SpiraPlan or SpiraTeam (hereafter referred to as SpiraTeam) in conjunction with the Jira Server issue/bug tracking system version 5.0 and later.
+This section outlines how to use SpiraTest, SpiraPlan or SpiraTeam (hereafter referred to as SpiraTeam) in conjunction with the Jira Server or Jira DataCenter issue/bug tracking system version 5.0 and later.
 The built-in integration service allows the quality assurance team to manage their requirements and test cases in SpiraTeam, execute test runs in SpiraTest, and then have the new incidents generated during the run be automatically loaded into JIRA.
 Once the incidents are loaded into JIRA as issues, the development team can then manage the lifecycle of these issues in JIRA, and have the status changes in JIRA be reflected back in SpiraTeam.
+In addition, new tasks added in SpiraTeam get added to Jira as sub-tasks/tasks.

 In addition, any issues logged directly into JIRA will get imported into SpiraTeam as either new incidents or new requirements (depending on their type) so that they can be used as part of the planning and testing lifecycle.